5 Tips for Navigating Summer in Eating Disorder Recovery

 Don’t allow summer plans to interrupt your meal plan.
 Maintain your meal- and snack time structure wherever you are—at home or at a campsite or lake, when lounging around or out exploring nature.

-If you’re worried about forgetting to eat outside of home—whether you are truly apt to forget or your eating disorder uses that as a convenient excuse—pack the necessary food ahead of time.
+If you’re worried about forgetting to eat outside of home—whether you are truly apt to forget or your eating disorder tries to use that as a convenient excuse—pack the necessary food ahead of time.
 A peanut butter and jelly sandwich or a bag of trail mix, for example, are easy options to stash in your bag on summer days out.

 Rely on a trusted family member or friend to help support you before, during, and after eating or other stressful activities.
-Whether virtually or in person, they can be your allies in distracting and redirecting your attention away from distorted thoughts.
+They can be your allies in distracting and redirecting your attention away from distorted thoughts.
 They can breathe with you.
 They can engage in conversation unrelated to food and body.
-What have they learned about themselves in quarantine?
-Where will they travel when it’s again safe to?
+What are they listening to lately?
 What’s new on Netflix?

 Though often marked by food-centric events, summer is about more than burgers on the grill.
 It is an opportunity to relax, enjoy, and embrace the season for what it offers you.
 What besides food can you focus on?
 What ways can you practice self-care and enjoy non-food related activities?
 Make time for these.

-If you or someone you know is struggling with an eating disorder this summer or beyond, please reach out for help.
+If you or someone you know is struggling with an eating disorder this summer, please reach out for help.
 Get started with The Emily Program by completing our online form or calling 1-888-364-5977.